-Pursuant to code provision A.6.5 of the CG Code, all Directors should participate in continuous professional development to develop and refresh their knowledge and skills to ensure that their contribution to the Board remains informed and relevant.
-During the year ended 31 March 2019, the Directors have participated in continuous professional development by attending a training session in respect of the roles and responsibilities of directors of a company listed on GEM of the Stock Exchange, and further enhance their knowledge by reading related materials.
+Pursuant to code provision A.6.5 of the CG Code, all Directors should participate in continuous professional development programme to develop and refresh their knowledge and skills to ensure that their contribution to the Board remains informed and relevant.
+During the year ended 31 March 2020, the Directors have participated in continuous professional development programme by attending a training session on the requirements and procedures of issuance of bond by listed and unlisted companies.
 They also from time to time received from the Company updates on laws, rules and regulations which may be relevant to their roles, duties and functions as directors of a listed company.
 Particulars of participation by the Directors are set out as follows:

+Attending training

-Name of Director Reading materials relevant to directors' roles and responsibilities Attending training session relevant to directors' roles and responsibilities
+Name of Director session

 Executive Directors

-Mr. Chung Chau Kan ✓ \checkmark
+Mr. Chung Chau Kan $\checkmark$

-Mr. Wong Wing Hoi \checkmark \checkmark
+Mr. Wong Wing Hoi 1

 Non-executive Director

-Mr. Wei Ming \checkmark 1
+Mr. Wei Ming ✓

 Independent Non-executive Directors

-Mr. Moo Kai Pong ✓ \checkmark
+Mr. Moo Kai Pong 1

-Mr. Lo Chi Wang ✓ \checkmark
+Mr. Lo Chi Wang 1

-Mr. Wu Kin San Alfred 1 1
+Mr. Wu Kin San Alfred ✓

-CHAIRMAN AND CHIEF EXECUTIVE
+CHAIRMAN AND CHIEF EXECUTIVE OFFICER

 Under code provision A.2.1 of the CG Code, the roles of chairman and chief executive should not be performed by the same individual.
-The Directors recognise the importance of good corporate governance in management and internal procedures so as to achieve effective accountability.
+The Directors recognise the importance of good corporate governance in management and internal control procedures so as to achieve effective accountability.
 During the Relevant Period, Mr. Wei Ming is the Chairman, and Mr. Chung Chau Kan is the Chief Executive Officer.
 The Chairman provides leadership for the Board and the Chief Executive Officer is responsible for day-to-day management of business.
-Their respective responsibilities are clearly established and set out in writing.
+Their respective responsibilities of both roles are clearly established and set out in writing.
 Accordingly, the Group has fully complied with code provision A.2.1 of the CG Code.